 Duration of benefits:

 How payments are made: The VA pays the monthly amount directly to the student.
-The current monthly payment for full-time training is $1,224.
+The current monthly payment for full-time enrollment is $1,401.

 Application: The application is available online here.